Brunswick Stew Virginia Style

 • 1 can corn, drained or 1 can creamed corn (I use creamed corn)

-• 3 cups cooked shredded chicken (about a pound raw chicken breast; see note at bottom of page if starting with raw chicken)
+• 3 cups cooked shredded chicken (about a pound raw chicken breast or thighs; see note at bottom of page if starting with raw chicken)

 • 1 teaspoon salt, to taste